UKHackspaceFoundation/foundation/telegramNotes.md

  * http://www.thepowertochange.org.uk/wp-content/uploads/2016/06/Community-Business-Fund-applicant-guidance-Round-2.pdf
 * Approaching councils has produced different results and should be undertaken by individual Hackspaces rather than by a Foundation on their behalf
  * Foundation may be able to provide support to those whom are uncomfortable to public speaking
+* The Foundation should have its own fundraising activities, that way it can aid Hackspaces that are in difficulty or need to start with the ability to buy equipment, services, etc.
+ * Whether or not these are loans are to be discussed

 ##Health, Safety and Security